Even More Good Deeds for Those in Need

 DC Central Kitchen

 Will operate takeaway meal sites at two DC Public Schools: Walker-Jones Education Campus (Ward 6), Kelly Miller Middle School (Ward 7), Thomas Elementary School (Ward 7).
 Additional mobile feeding locations serving to-go breakfasts and lunches are in the process of being launched.
 DCCK is prepared to increase meal deliveries to local shelters and nonprofit agencies.
+They will also be providing deeply discounted fresh produce deliveries to their partner stores.
+For a short time, Blue Cross Blue Shield will be matching all donations to DCCK up to $100,000.
+To donate, please click here.

 Hook Hall Helps